aweg201/IT5013_PracticalTasks_202000743.docx/README.md

 **Principle 6 - Access to personal information**

-Principle sixth is implemented by ensuring Amazon customers have access to an account profile with lists and settings of their personal information
+Principle sixth is implemented informing Amazon customers that they have access to an account profile with lists and settings of their personal information

 **Principle 7 - Correction of personal information**